Lightstreamer/Lightstreamer-example-StockList-client-rtd/README.md

 =rtd("lightstreamer.rtdnew23",,"item1","stock_name")
 ```

-where Topic1 and Topic2 are respectively the name of the Item and the field we want to display in the cell.
+where Topic1 and Topic2 are respectively the name of the Item and the field we want to display in the cell and therefore, they must be subscribed through the client session of Lightstreamer.

+Once all the items and fields required by the Excel sheet are subscribed and their subscriptions are submitted, the demo will start receiving real-time updates from the Lightstreamer server.
+These updates are collected in a temporary data structure and are dequeued whenever the [RefreshData](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-rtd/blob/ab9c1ba08f6ea0181a1aeb15f24d15cd3ed92c14/TestRTD/RtdServer.cs#L348C22-L348C33) function is called.

 LSConnect.cs, StocklistConnectionListener.cs, and StocklistSubListener.cs contain classes used to interface to the Lightstreamer .NET Standard Client library.